TommyJackson85/band-website/README.md

 and Metallica's website (https://www.metallica.com/) for design and content inspiration, however I kept the design as simple possible for this website.

+I drew a very basic sketch of the web pages.

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+In discussing the features, I will go over in detail on what is contained in the header, footer, the four pages aswell as the use of the color scheme with the features.

 The website will have four separate pages, (1) a home page, (2) a music page, (3) a photo page and (4) a gig hire page.
 Each page will have the same header and footer sections for consitency.